-Organising events like this can be tricky, particularly for large groups, so before you start to work out the details, make sure that you have appointed a person or group of people that are the organisers, and keep a shared planning folder online so information is stored together and is accessible on computers and mobile devices.
-This keeps collaboration focussed and decision making more streamlined.
+Organising company golf events like this can be tricky, particularly for large groups, so before you start to work out the details, make sure that you have appointed a person or group of people that are the organisers, and keep a shared tournament planning folder online so information is stored together and is accessible on computers and mobile devices.
+This keeps collaboration focused and decision making more streamlined.
 For larger groups, delegate particular duties to different members so that more can be achieved in a smaller amount of time.

-With charity tournaments, there’s a few more factors to consider.
+With charity golf events, there are a few more factors to consider.
 Golf tournament fundraisers can be incredibly lucrative for charities and many brands and business love to be a part of it as it aids their business image.
 If you’re planning to host a fundraiser, then consider who may cover the costs of your course hire as a primary sponsor.
 It’s also worth considering getting other brands on board to invest prizes like holiday packages, vouchers or even something really special like winning a huge prize (for example, a car) for hole-one-shots on certain holes.
 No sponsorship level is too small and the more costs you can get others to account for maximises the donation exposure for the charity.

 Golf has a fanatical following and it’s quite likely that many of your employees and/or clients have an interest in golf, and may even play regularly.
 During your planning, you should consider these levels of expertise and group people with similar experience.
 This generally makes for a more enjoyable day, as the more experienced players can move along a little quicker, while the newbies work out their swing.
 If you’re taking some clients out on the green that you know are keen golfers, consider imposing challenges like having to hit with a training club, to set a more lighthearted mood.
 For the pro players though, it may be best to keep it straightforward, so as not to dilute their favourite game.